-The Miami-Dade County Attorney is the legal advisor to the TPO, and shall represent the TPO in all legal matters, and with concurrence of the County Attorney, the TPO may employ special counsel for specific needs.
+The Miami-Dade County Attorney or his/her designee is the legal advisor to the TPO, and shall represent the TPO in all legal matters, and with concurrence of the County Attorney, the TPO may employ special counsel for specific needs.
 The legal counsel attends all meetings of the TPO and approves the form and legal sufficiency of all contracts and agreements entered into by the TPO.